Morning Star Hedgehogs

-Feeding: Out primary diet consists of 5 different foods.
+Feeding: Our primary diet consists of 5 different foods.
 The primary ingredients in our mix in order of preference are: Wellness Complete Health Deboned Chicken Cat Food Chicken Meal and Rice Formula Cat Food, Merrick's Purrfect Bistro Duck and Turkey, Fromm Mature Gold Cat Food, Wellness Complete Health - Healthy Weight Cat Food and Chicken Soup for the Cat Lover's Soul Weight and Mature Cat Food.
 It is highly recommended that you stay on the food your breeder is using.
 You are encouraged to add to your hedgehog's diet with a variety of other foods (treats) such as: a variety of insects (live is always preferred over freeze dried), unseasoned cooked meats, baby foods (sweet potato is a favorite), gerber chicken dinner or toddler meat sticks, always make sure the food you wish to offer is safe for hedgehogs before offering them.
 However none of these should be fed as anything more than a treat 3 or 4 times a week.
 The dry food should be the staple.
 Adult hedgehogs should be fed 2 – 4 Tbsp per day.
 Obesity can become a problem if over feeding occurs, this can lead to other medical problems and shorten your hedgehog's life span.

 Anointing: Anointing is a possible response that a hedgehog will exhibit when they encounter a smell or taste that they are unfamiliar with.
 In such an event the hedgehog will possibly bite or chew at the source of the smell, then they will froth at mouth to create a lather.
 Next they will deposit their foamy saliva on their quills by contorting their bodies.
 No one knows why they wipe the saliva on themselves, it is normal behavior.